-4. A fourth sort of directions is concerning good motions; whether they spring naturally from a gracious principle, or are peculiarly breathed in by the Spirit.
+- 4. A fourth sort of directions is concerning good motions; whether they spring naturally from a gracious principle, or are peculiarly breathedin by the Spirit.
 There are ordinary bubblings of grace in a renewed mind, as there are of sins in an unregenerate heart; for grace is as active a principle as any, because it is a participation of the divine nature.
-But there are other thoughts darted in beyond the ordinary strain of thinking, which, like the beams of the sun, evidence both themselves and their original.
-And as concerning these motions joined together, take these directions in short:

-(1.)
-Welcome and entertain them.
-As it is our happiness, as well as our duty, to stifle evil motions, so it is our misery, as well as our sin, to extinguish heavenly.
-Strange fire should be presently quenched, but that which descends from heaven upon the altar of a holy soul must be kept alive by quickening meditation.
-When a holy thought lights suddenly upon you, which hath no connection with any antecedent business in your mind (provided it be not unseasonable, nor hinder you from any absolutely necessary duty, either of religion or your calling), receive it as a messenger from heaven, and the rather because it is a stranger.
+But there are other thoughts darted-in beyond the ordinary strain of thinking; which, like the beams of the sun, evidence both themselves and their original.
+And, as concerning these motions joined together, take these directions in short:- - (1.)
+Welcome and entertain them.-As it is our happiness, as well as our duty, to stifle evil motions, so it is our misery, as well as our sin, to extinguish heavenly.
+Strange fire should be presently quenched; but that which descends from heaven upon the altar of a holy soul, must be kept alive by quickening meditation.
+When a holy thought lights suddenly upon you which hath no connexion with any antecedent business in your mind, provided it be not unseasonable, nor hinder you from any absolutely necessary duty either of religion or your calling, receive it as a messenger from heaven, and the rather because it is a stranger.
 You know not but you may entertain an angel, yea, something greater than an angel, even the Holy Ghost.
 Open all the powers of your souls, like so many organ-pipes, to receive the breath of this Spirit when he blows upon you.
-It is a sign of an agreeableness between the heart and heaven when we close with, and preserve, spiritual motions.
-We need not stand long to examine them ; they are evident by their holiness, sweetness, and spirituality.
-We may as easily discern them as we Ouriastheia tou Ocou.-Polycarp.
-Epist. ad Phil., terms holy persons.
+It is a sign of an agreeableness between the heart and heaven, when we close-with and preserve spiritual motions.
+We need not stand long to examine them: they are evident by their holiness, sweetness, and spirituality.
+We may as easily discern them, as we can exotic plants from those that grow naturally in our own soil, or as a palate at the first taste can distinguish between a rich and generous wine and a rough The thoughts instilled by the Spirit of adoption are not violent, tumultuous, full of perturbation; but, like himself, "gentle" and dovelike solicitings, warm and holy impulses, and, when cherished, leave the soul in a more humble, heavenly, pure, and believing temper than they found it.
+(Gal. v.
+22.)
+It is a high aggravation of sin to "resist the Holy Ghost."
+(Acts vii.
+51.)
+Yet we may quench his motions by neglect as well as by opposition, and by that means lose both the profit and pleasure which would have attended the entertainment.
+Salvation came